 Please note that if we are experiencing delays (for example, vehicle breakdown, roadworks or particularly high volume of recycling on the round) we may take the decision to stop collecting extra recycling to prioritise completing a bin collection from each property.

-- Put any glass inside your blue bin, not the sack, for safety reasons
+- Put any glass inside your blue bin, not in the sack, for safety reasons.

 If you always need to put out extra recycling, you can order an extra blue bin.

-Crews will empty your blue bin and then refill it with your extra recycling and tip it again, rather than throw it in separately, which is no longer safe for them to do.
+Crews will empty your blue bin and then refill it with your extra recycling and tip it again, rather than throw it in separately, which is not safe for them to do.